Selecting The Right Attorney for Criminal Defense & DUI Defense

 One of the most common questions that we are asked is

-Should I get the lowest priced lawyer, Can I Afford a Good Experienced Criminal Defense Attorney for My Case?
+Should I get the lowest priced lawyer?
+Can I Afford a Good Experienced Criminal Defense Attorney for My Case?

 The better question might actually be can you afford not to have an experienced defense attorney.
 The cost of an experienced defense attorney who has the experience and knowledge to help you will vary depending on the type of charge, your background, and the complexity of the charge.
 The cost to you and value to you is something you need to decide.
-Larry Sandefer has an extensive background beginning as a prosecutor and has been involved in the practice of criminal law for over 30 years.
-Even though he has devoted his long career to criminal law and is handled thousands of cases and hundreds of jury trials he believes that representation should be available and affordable.
-He will make every effort be fair while providing you with 100% of his efforts and abilities in your behalf.
+Larry Sandefer has an extensive background beginning as a prosecutor and has been involved in the practice of criminal law for over 35 years.
+Even though he has devoted his long career to criminal law and has handled thousands of cases and hundreds of jury trials he believes that representation should be available and affordable.
+He will make every effort be fair while providing you with 100% of his efforts and abilities on your behalf.

 Initial consultation is free and confidential.
+There is no obligation.
 When you meet with Mr. Sandefer your case will be discussed as well as potential defenses, evidence, experts needed, and the time necessary on your case.
 What motions will need to be filed will be addressed also.
 Once you retain Sandefer Law Firm Mr. Sandefer will want to stay in touch with you and have regular contact with you not only to update you on your case but to obtain information and assistance from you.
 He believes it is important for you to be involved in the defense of your case.